DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - Options for protecting your data vary depending on its state:
     - 🌟**Data at rest**: consider encryption for operating system volumes and data volumes, and backups as well
       - be sure to consider all locations for data at rest, such as tapes, USB drives, external drives, RAID arrays, SAN, NAS, and optical media
-      - ✏️AES is a strong modern symmetric encryption algorithm that is appropriate for encrypting data at rest.
+      - ✏️AES is a strong modern 📝symmetric encryption algorithm that is appropriate for encrypting data at rest.
 Using strong encryption, like AES-256, can help ensure that loss of removable media like tapes doesn't result in a data breach.
-      - ✏️Full disk encryption like Bitlocker can protect data at rest.
+      - ✏️Full disk encryption like 📝Bitlocker can protect data at rest.
       - Tapes may be vulnerable to theft or loss in transit.
 That means that tapes that are leaving their normal storage facility should be handled according to the organization's classification schemes and handling requirements.
-      - ✏️DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
+      - ✏️DRM is useful for data at rest because DRM 📝"travels with the data" regardless of the data state
       - ✴️Watermarks can detect the unauthorized copying of documents, including photos.
 For example, A 🧠watermark is used to digitally label data and can be used to indicate ownership, as well as to assist a digital rights management (DRM) system in identifying data that should be protected.
 Digital watermarking places labels or marking in files (digital data).
 Other methods, such as data loss prevention (DLP) and digital rights management (DRM), can detect the labels.
 Digital watermarks allow owners to track and identify assets, ⛔not prevent their use.
 This may also allow for an audit trail and the prosecution of users who may have stolen the product.
       - ✴️Steganography is the art of using cryptographic techniques to embed secret messages within other content.
 Some steganographic algorithms work by making alterations to the least significant bits of the many bits that make up image files.
 Other methods, such as data loss prevention (DLP) and digital rights management (DRM), can detect these embedded information.
       - DRM is especially useful when you can’t encrypt data volumes.